NomicFoundation/hardhat/docs/src/content/docs-landing/index.md

 ### Hardhat Network Helpers

-Hardhat Network Helpers is a Node.js library that makes interacting with Hardhat Network simpler.
+Hardhat Network Helpers is a library that provides a set of utility functions to interact with the Hardhat Network.
 [Learn more.](/hardhat-network-helpers)